enkidevs/curriculum/spreadsheets/intermediate/charts-2/example-use-case-for-charts.md

 Charts are a great way of visualizing data.

-Let's say we have a table spanning 3 years where there is an `Employee of the month` for each month of the 3 years.
+Let's say we have a table spanning over 3 years, with an `Employee of the month` for each month.

 ![table](https://img.enkipro.com/1f584d886ee197028c667f42f509ef2c.png)